RaspberryPiFoundation/editor-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Testing

+Automated unit tests can be run via the `yarn test` command.
+These unit tests are written using the JavaScript testing framework `Jest` and make use of the tools provided by the [React Testing Library](https://testing-library.com/docs/).
+Automated accessibility testing for components is available via the `jest-axe` library.
+This can be achieved using the `haveNoViolations` matcher provided by `jest-axe`, although this does not guarantee that the tested components have no accessibility issues.

+Integration testing is carried out via `cypress` and can be run using the `yarn exec cypress run` commmand.
+Currently, there are basic `cypress` tests for the standalone editor site, the web component and Mission Zero-related functionality.
+These can be found in the `cypress/e2e` directory.
+Screenshots and videos related to the most recent `cypress` test run can be found in `cypress/screenshots` and `cypress/videos` respectively.

 ## Web Component

 The repo includes the Editor Web Component which shares components with the editor application but has a separate build process.